Building with Hempcrete In Canada

 Is Hempcrete Legal In Canada

 As part of the cannabis family, hemp has always been under question regarding its legality given its often misunderstood differences between its cousin, marijuana.
 After the passing of Cannabis Act in 2018, cannabis became legal in Canada for both recreational and medicinal purposes.
 In fact, Canada became the second country in the world (after Uruguay) to formally legalize the cultivation, possession, acquisition and consumption of cannabis and its by-products.
-Those by products include hemp.
+Those by products include hemp and thus, hempcrete for sale in Canada is included.

 Potential Uses Of Industrial Hemp